Ruff Ryders Entertainment: 1988–99: Rise and success

 In 1997, through Def Jam A&R executive Irv Gotti, Def Jam signed Ruff Ryders artist DMX.
 Following DMX's signing to Def Jam, Ruff Ryders was launched as a record label, though they would not get a label deal until a year later.
 DMX's first studio album, It's Dark and Hell Is Hot was released on May 12, 1998 and was the first release from Ruff Ryders as a record label.
-Portions of the album were recorded at Ruff Ryders' main studio, Powerhouse studios.
+Portions of the album were recorded at Ruff Ryders' main studio, Powerhouse studios, in Yonkers.
 The album featured guest appearances from fellow Ruff Ryders artists Loose and Big Stan, as well as a then 17-year old Drag-On, who signed in 1997.
 It also featured production from in-house Ruff Ryders producers P.K. and Dame Grease as well as the Deans' then teenage nephew Swizz Beatz, who was relatively unknown at the time.
 It's Dark And Hell Is Hot debuted at number 1 on the Billboard top 200 and sold over 250,000 copies in its first week.
 The album went on to sell four million copies in America, being certified quadruple platinum by the RIAA, and sold five million copies worldwide.

 DMX's success lead to Ruff Ryders signing a joint venture deal with The Universal Music Group's Interscope Records in 1998 before the release of DMX's second album.
 The strong success of It's Dark and Hell Is Hot catapulted Ruff Ryders and DMX into mainstream superstardom and prompted Def Jam's leader Lyor Cohen to challenge DMX to record another album quickly to have another album released within the same calendar year.
 DMX's second studio album, Flesh of My Flesh, Blood of My Blood, was released on December 22, 1998 through Ruff Ryders.
 Much of the album featured production from Swizz Beatz, who began to produce more for the label's roster.
 Flesh Of My Flesh, Blood Of My Blood debuted at number one and sold over 670,000 units in its first week of release.
 It went on to sell over three million copies.
 By this time, Ruff Ryders enlisted Jay Jackson and Amelia Moore as A&R coordinators.
 Waah and Dee remained executive producers and A&Rs, with Dee also being the stylist for the label.